Inspired Healthcare Capital Lawsuit: January 2026 Update — Independent Management, Restructuring & Investor Losses

 -

-Transfers of property management
+Transfers of management or control

-These efforts have raised concerns about asset devaluation, forced sales, and long-term impairment of investor capital.
+Such measures often result in asset devaluation, forced sales, and long-term impairment of investor capital.

 -